Robust Bayesian variable selection with sub-harmonic priors: The Laplace approximation of BF under Gaussian errors

-and $ \BF^G\gvf\BIC$ is the $\mathrm{BIC}$ based alternative under Gaussian errors. \end{enumerate} \end{thm} \begin{proof} See Appendix. \end{proof} Clearly the function $\varphi$ does not depend on $n$ and hence Theorem \ref{thm:Laplace} shows that $ \BF^G\gvf[\nu,k]$ is asymptotically equivalent to BIC with a simple $O(1)$ correction function depending $\nu$ as well as $\{p,q_{\bgm}\}$ and the $R$-squares.
+and $ \BF^G\gvf\BIC$ is the $\mathrm{BIC}$ based alternative under Gaussian errors. \end{enumerate} \end{thm} \begin{proof} See Appendix \ref{app:Laplace}. \end{proof} Clearly the function $\varphi$ does not depend on $n$ and hence Theorem \ref{thm:Laplace} shows that $ \BF^G\gvf[\nu,k]$ is asymptotically equivalent to BIC with a simple $O(1)$ correction function depending $\nu$ as well as $\{p,q_{\bgm}\}$ and the $R$-squares.
 Although several fully Bayes factors for the variable selection problem have been proposed in the literature, the relationship between the approximate Bayes factors and naive BIC has not been shown to the authors' knowledge.
 In this sense, while the main contributions in this paper are given in Section \ref{sec:marginal}, Theorem \ref{thm:Laplace} may be a practically useful contribution because of the simplicity of the approximate Bays factor.

 In this section, we have considered general Bayes factors under Gaussian errors.
-Remember that $\BF\gvf(\nu)$ the Bayes factor w.r.t.~sub-harmonic priors, under \sss errors, is equal to $\BF^G\gvf[\nu,0]$ for $0<\nu<1$.
-Under Gaussian errors, \cite{Liang-etal-2008} recommended the use of $ \BF^G\gvf[\nu,2-\nu]$ with $ -2<\nu<0$. \cite{Guo-Speckman-2009} and \cite{Celeux-Anbari-Marin-Robert-2011} recommended the use of $ \BF^G\gvf[0,2]$.
-By Theorem \ref{thm:Laplace}, these Bayes factors may be approximated as follows. \begin{corollary} \end{corollary} In Section \ref{sec:ex}, we will see how approximate Bayes factors $\widetilde{\BF}^G\gvf(\nu)$ work numerically and how sensitive they are to to the choice of $\nu$.
+Recall, by \eqref{BF-1}, that $\BF\gvf(\nu)$ the Bayes factor w.r.t.~sub-harmonic priors, under \sss errors, is equal to $\BF^G\gvf[\nu,0]$ for $0<\nu<1$.
+Under Gaussian errors, \cite{Liang-etal-2008} recommended the use of $ \BF^G\gvf[\nu,2-\nu]$ with $ -2<\nu<0$. \cite{Guo-Speckman-2009} and \cite{Celeux-Anbari-Marin-Robert-2012} recommended the use of $ \BF^G\gvf[0,2]$. these Bayes factors may be approximated as follows. \begin{corollary} \end{corollary} In Section \ref{sec:ex}, we will see how approximate Bayes factors $\widetilde{\BF}^G\gvf(\nu)$ work numerically and how sensitive they are to to the choice of $\nu$.